epigraphy-info/epigraphy-info/working_groups/ontologies_wg.md

 [^14]: The SAWS ontology [http://www.ancientwisdoms.ac.uk/method/ontology/](https://www.google.com/url?q=http://www.ancientwisdoms.ac.uk/method/ontology/&sa=D&source=editors&ust=1616770310120000&usg=AOvVaw3yR10HKCzzUhjgrCd1rX3H)

+[^15]: See the READ Ontology https://readit-project.eu/.

+[^16]: Single reading within a textual variation.

+[^17]: See CRMtex, "*refers to the semiotic procedure of decoding (and therefore understanding) a written text.
+This procedure can be carried out for scientific purposes, in order to analyse and study the text according to different disciplinary perspectives.
+The reading activity is thus intended as a specific observation (S4) in which the decoding of the signs is performed, i.e., the linguistic value is recognised and the message is understood.*"

-[^15]: [https://numishare.blogspot.com/2020/12/roman-republican-die-project-nomisma.htmlaspointed](https://numishare.blogspot.com/2020/12/roman-republican-die-project-nomisma.htmlaspointed) out by Ethan Gruber.
+[^18]: [https://numishare.blogspot.com/2020/12/roman-republican-die-project-nomisma.htmlaspointed](https://numishare.blogspot.com/2020/12/roman-republican-die-project-nomisma.htmlaspointed) out by Ethan Gruber.
 Another approach is that of [KNORA and Gravsearch](http://semantic-web-journal.net/content/gravsearch-transforming-sparql-query-humanities-data-0#)